luetkemj/jsrlt/tutorial/part9.md

 ## Refactoring the render system

 In preparation for adding targeting we need to refactor the existing render system.
 Why?
 To make for a better user experience when targeting we should add a background color on the targeted cell.
-However, We only want to do this, when targeting.
-This means we will need to be able to render things differently based on the gameSate.
+Because we only want to do this when targeting we need to be able to render things differently based on the gameSate.
 Our current render system is not modular enough to easily allow for that.
 Cool?
 Let's go!

 The first thing we'll do to make things more modular is update our clearCanvas function.
-We want to be able to clear a specifig section of the canvas instead of the entire thing every time.
+We want to be able to clear a specific section of the canvas instead of the entire thing every time.

 In `./src/lib/canvas.js` change the existing clearCanvas function to this: